The N: Series

 Noggin's manager, Tom Ascheim, controlled both of the channel's blocks.
 He aimed to make The N's series educational, like the preschool block.

-Before The N was introduced, Noggin aired tween series during the day.
-After The N started airing, Noggin moved all of its non-preschool shows to the block.
-Sponk! and Big Kids were two Noggin-produced series that aired during the daytime in 2001; from 2002 onward, they were shown in reruns during The N block.
-The N block's schedule also included reruns of shows from Sesame Workshop and Nickelodeon's archives, as well as shows acquired from outside companies, like Degrassi: The Next Generation.
+Before The N was introduced, Noggin aired tween-aimed series during the day.
+After The N began airing, Noggin moved all of its non-preschool shows to the block.
+Sponk! and Big Kids (co-produced in the UK) were two Noggin-produced series that aired during the daytime in 2001; from 2002 onward, they were shown in reruns during The N block.
+The N block's schedule also included reruns of shows from Sesame Workshop and Nickelodeon's archives, as well as shows acquired from outside companies, such as Degrassi: The Next Generation (Canada).

 Two series that aired new episodes on The N, A Walk in Your Shoes and Out There, were first created for Noggin's original daytime block.
-A Walk in Your Shoes had been a staple of Noggin's daytime block since 1999, and it was in the middle of its second season when The N was introduced.
+A Walk in Your Shoes had been a staple of Noggin's daytime block since 1999 (due to launch), and it was in the middle of its second season when The N was introduced.
 The rest of the second season and all of the third season aired during The N, along with reruns of older episodes that premiered on Noggin before The N's introduction.
 Noggin had started filming Out There before it launched The N as a block.
 When the show started development, it was planned to air during Noggin's daytime block; it instead premiered during The N in 2003.

 O'Grady, another original series that aired on The N, also had its roots in Noggin's original daytime block.
 It was an animated comedy created by Tom Snyder.
 Noggin first partnered with Snyder in December 1999, when he planned to make an educational children's show for Noggin's daytime block.
 Noggin released an article about Tom Snyder's project, which said that the show would teach Latin word roots in a comedic way.
 Snyder's first Noggin series was never completed, but during his partnership with the network, Noggin discovered a series of animations that Snyder had made called O'Grady.
 Noggin decided to turn O'Grady into a series instead, airing it as part of The N from 2004 to 2006.